Spread the love

 Twin Towers with Liberty

-Chief Architect of the World Trade Center Minoru Yamasaki showed the world how successful buildings that start as ambitious castles in the air can be.
-In a 1963 interview in TIME Magazine, he famously said: “I feel this way about it…”
+Chief Architect of the World Trade Center Minoru Yamasaki gave us a prime example of how successful building castles in the air before laying their foundations can be.
+In a 1963 interview in TIME Magazine, he said: “I feel this way about it…”

 Governor Pataki, who, along with Governor James Mcreevey, of New Jersey, controls the Port Authority, is fond of using words like “hallowed ground” when he talks about the site.
 But the people who report to him talk about “obligations to leaseholders” and “obligations to bondholders”.